 Canada imposed a visa requirement on Mexican citizens on July 14, 2009.
 The Canadian government stated that it did so to dramatically reduce the number of unfounded refugee claims made by Mexican nationals due to their visa-free access to Canada.
 Mexico was at the time the top source country for asylum claimants in Canada, and had been so since 2005.

-It is not uncommon for us to meet with clients who when applying for temporary residency are scared to admit anything that could convey a future desire to immigrate to Canada.
-However, Citizenship and Immigration Canada (“CIC“) recognizes that having two intents (one temporary and one permanent) is legitimate.
+It is not uncommon for people who are applying for temporary residency are scared to admit anything that could convey a future desire to immigrate to Canada.
+However, Immigration, Refugees and Citizenship Canada (“IRCC“) recognizes that having two intents (one temporary and one permanent) is legitimate.
 Its policy on this is commonly known as “dual intent.”Read more ›

 There are generally two types of religious workers who seek entry to Canada to work.
 The first are clergy (which includes Buddhist monks, Sikh granthis, rabbis, priests, preachers, pastors, etc.) whose employment in Canada will consist mainly of preaching doctrine, presiding at religious functions, or providing spiritual counselling.
 Section 186(l) of the Immigration and Refugee Protection Regulations (“IRPR“) provides that such people may work in Canada without a work permit.
 IRPR r.
 186(l) states: